pythoro/fastwire/README.md

 value.
 The signal.fetch_all method returns a list of return values from all receivers.

+## Signal properties

+n: Number of recievers
+receivers_present: True if receivers are present
+name: The name of the signal

 ## Decorators

 It can be convenient to use decorators to automatically connect.
 Do do this,